Building Green With Concrete

 "Green" building with concrete means finding ways to design concrete mixes using recycled materials that are as strong or stronger than concrete mixes that use all new ingredients.
 Using recycled water, crushed concrete aggregate, and supplementary cementitious materials greatly reduces our carbon footprint and provides for a great sustainable building material.

-Since concrete can be used for so many areas in and around the home like concrete patios, concrete driveways, concrete countertops, and concrete floors, green building with concrete should be considered for your next project.
+Since concrete can be used for so many areas in and around the home like concrete walls, concrete patios, concrete driveways, concrete countertops, and concrete floors, green building with concrete should be considered for your next project.

-Here is some more information related to building with green concrete: Check out this GREEN CONCRETE mix.
-How do you make CRUSHED CONCRETE AGGREGATE?
-What is FLY ASH CONCRETE?
+Here is some more information related to building with green concrete: